 Today’s IoT Networked World

-The imminent migration to 5G is necessary to accommodate the ever-growing number of mobile consumer devices and their increasing demand for streaming video and other high-bandwidth content from phones and tablets to virtual reality headsets.
-But it’ll also be the cornerstone networking technology for the internet of things (IoT), everyday household appliances from smart TVs to thermostats and security systems.
+The imminent migration to 5G is necessary to accommodate the ever-growing number of mobile devices and their increasing demand for streaming video and other high-bandwidth content from phones and tablets to virtual reality headsets.
+It’ll also be the cornerstone networking technology for the internet of things (IoT), everyday household appliances from smart TVs to thermostats and security systems.
 5G will enable more devices to use smaller, cheaper low-power transmitters and embedded sensors.
 Beyond those home appliances, this will also largely enable the next wave of smart vehicles, as well as expand the application of networked Industrial IoT or Industry 4.0 equipment in manufacturing and other industrial environments.
 While 5G promises exponentially higher data speeds, the likely trade-off will be radically different hardware infrastructure.

 Transmission across the highest EHF channels will require more line-of-sight connections than the current cell towers that dot our landscape.
 High-density wireless environments, such office buildings, corporate campuses, and airports, will require a higher number of mini-cells, roughly the size of home routers, or even smoke alarms.
 This means that telecom equipment manufacturers need to set their sights on meeting the OEM demands for delivering new backend equipment as 5G eventually dominates the marketplace.
 As the FCC continues to finalize the new 5G standards, wireless carriers are already conducting initial network testing in select markets.
 While 4G certainly won’t disappear overnight, formal deployment of 5G is expected around 2018, with a full US rollout by 2020.
 We look forward to further collaborating with our telecom clients to meeting the growing hardware needs to stay ahead of the 5G curve.

 Backed by 40 Years of Expertise